tne-lab/py-behav-box-v2/docs/guis.md

 ### draw

-All Element subclasses must override the `draw` method responsible for visually constructing the component.
+All Element subclasses must override the `draw` method responsible for visually constructing the element in the GUI using the various pygame draw methods.

 ### has_updated

+The `has_updated` method should be overridden to indicate when the element should be redrawn.
+This is typically handled through two sets of variables one of which is updated externally and the other tracks the current visual state.
+These are then compared in the `has_updated` method.

 ### Mouse events

+Two methods are provided for interacting with click events: `mouse_up_` and `mouse_down_`.
+These will be called whenever the element is clicked.
+The `Button` element has an example of how these can be used.

 ### Interacting with components

+Elements can write or read from virtual components represented by the GUI.
+To read from a component, a component's state should be compared to an internal variable in `has_updated` (see `NosePokeElement` for an example).
+To write a new value to a component, use the `component_changed` method.

 ## GUI classes